How Much Snow Can a Roof Hold?

 Summary:

-According to the National Research Council of Canada, the minimum snow load a roof is required to handle is 21 pounds per square foot (or 1 kilo Pascal).
-Alberta’s building codes require a minimum of 22 pounds per square foot (or 1.06 kolo Pascals).
+According to the National Research Council of Canada, the minimum snow load a roof must withstand is 21 pounds per square foot (1 kilopascal).
+Alberta’s building codes require a minimum of 22 pounds per square foot (or 1.06 kilopascals).

 For safety reasons, we build roofs that meet or exceed these codes.
-We ensure that our eavestrough and downspouts are properly installed/sloped to facilitate quick drainage of water and snow runoff.
+We ensure that our eavestroughs and downspouts are properly installed and sloped to facilitate the quick drainage of water and snowmelt.

 How Heavy is Snow?

-- 1 inch of water is equal to roughly 5 pounds per square inch of load.
+• 1 inch of ice equals roughly 5 pounds per square foot of load.

 Alberta’s Building Codes Account for Snow Drifts More Than 4 Feet High

-The building codes account for a pretty significant amount of snow build up to occur the roof will get stressed.
-Homes in Calgary are unlikely to receive that much snow (look at the 0 inches we have received so far in November), so it’s generally not a worry.
+The building codes account for a pretty significant amount of snow buildup before the roof will get stressed.
+Homes in Calgary are unlikely to receive that much snow, so it’s generally not a worry.

 Should You Clear Snow/Ice From Your Roof?